-St Anton am Arlberg is one of Best Ski Resorts In Europe, with high annual snow fall, extensive, varied terrain, and challenging on and off piste skiing.
+St Anton am Arlberg is one of Best Ski Resorts in the European Alps.
+With high annual snow fall, extensive, varied terrain, additionally it has challenging on and off piste skiing.

 St Anton’s main ski area is of the interconnected mountains of Gampen and Kapall above St Anton, Galzig and Valluga to the north, and Rendl to the south.

-Much of the best skiing begins at Galzig, 2,185m, can be reached directly from St Anton village via the main Galzig cable car or by skiing across from Gampen, 1,850m, and taking the Zammermoos chairlift.
-There is great skiing above Galzig on Valluga, 2,811m or Schindlergrat, 2,605m, with access to a number of classic red and black ski routes as well as fantastic views of the Arlberg and incredible off piste .
+Much of the best skiing begins at Galzig, 2,185m, can be reached directly from St Anton village via the main Galzig cable car.
+Alternatively, ski across from Gampen, 1,850m, and take the Zammermoos chairlift.
+There is great skiing above Galzig on Valluga, 2,811m or Schindlergrat, 2,605m, with access to a number of classic red and black ski routes.
+Undeniably there are fantastic views of the Arlberg and incredible off piste here.

 Expert Skiers can take the Valluga II cable car to the top of the Valluga.
 Then, accompanied by a guide, make a difficult climb, then ski down into Zürs.

-You’ll find less challenging skiing further down, on the massive mogul field off the Tanzboden lift, or take the Schindlergrat triple and to the groomed Ulmerhutte or challenge yourself on the unpisted itinerarys; Schindler Kar, red 15, or the Mattunjoch, red 16 .
+You’ll find less challenging skiing further down, on the massive mogul field off the Tanzboden lift.
+Or take the Schindlergrat triple to the groomed Ulmerhutte or challenge yourself on the un-pisted itinerary routes; Schindler Kar, red 15, or the Mattunjoch, red 16.
 The village of St. Christoph, which sits along the crown of the Arlberg Pass, is the other base station for skiing this side of St. Anton.

-The other ski area on this side of St. Anton is the Kapall, a 2330m summit with a blue piste, Fasch 36 and the red piste, Gstans 37, to the Gampen midstation at 1850m.
-From Gampen take any of a number of pistes through the trees into St Anton, or drop over the ridge, red 20a into the Steissbachtal and take the blue piste Zammermoos-St Anton back into the village.
+The other ski area on this side of St. Anton is the Kapall.
+A 2,330m summit with a blue piste, Fasch 36 and the red piste, Gstans 37, to the Gampen midstation at 1850m.
+From Gampen the first option is to take any of a number of pistes through the trees into St Anton.
+The second option is to drop over the ridge, red 20a into the Steissbachtal and take the blue piste Zammermoos-St Anton back into the village.

 Head to St Anton’s third ski area, Rendl, for somewhere a little quieter.
-The Rendl Gondola that serves these slopes is connected via free ski shuttle bus or a 2 minute walk and ski tow from the centre of St Anton.
+The Rendl Gondola that serves these slopes is connected via free ski shuttle bus, whereas there is a 2 minute walk and ski tow from the centre of St Anton.

-At the top of the Rendl Gondola is a wide, open ski area, with good slopes for both beginners and intermediates.
+At the top of the Rendl Gondola is a wide, open ski area.
+It has good slopes for both beginners and intermediates.
 The Riffel I & II chairlifts allow intermediate and advanced skiers to head up to Riffelscharte, 2,645 m, from where there are challenging on and off piste descents.

 Access to the higher slopes has been improved with the addition of a new 6 man chairlift, which rises to 2,390m.
-Once you have finished skiing the upper reaches take a drink at the Ice Bar on ‘Rendl Beach’ then ski the long red piste, Rendle Talabfahrt R1, back to Rendl base station
+Once you have finished skiing the upper reaches take a drink at the Ice Bar on ‘Rendl Beach’.
+Afterwards ski the long red piste, Rendle Talabfahrt R1, back to Rendl base station

 The best intermediate run is from the Gampberg summit back into St Anton.